 Wealthsimple is an online investment firm in Canada that was established in 2014.
 They manage investments through their Robo advisors and manage money to help their clients save.
 Now, they’ve launched Wealthsimple Cash, which is a hybrid of a chequing and savings account.
-This allows you to earn high interest on your money while having the freedom of chequing account, which includes unlimited transactions with no fees.
+This allows you to earn high interest on your money while having the freedom of a chequing account, which includes unlimited transactions with no fees.
 Wealthsimple also has TSFA and RRSP if you prefer to save using those accounts.
-Unlike the other online banks mentioned, Wealthsimple is not insured by the CDIC but the Canadian Investor Protection Fund (CIPF) up to 1 million.
+Unlike the other online banks mentioned, Wealthsimple is not insured by the CDIC but by the Canadian Investor Protection Fund (CIPF) for up to 1 million.

 Alterna Bank High eSavings Account

 Alterna is a digital bank in Canada that is a wholly-owned subsidiary of Alterna Savings; a credit union in Ontario.
 They offer mortgages and high-interest savings accounts in Canada.
 You can earn 1.5% on your savings with Alterna, however, the cap balance is set at $250,000.
-Unlike traditional savings accounts, there is no fee or minimum balance and you have unlimited transactions and interact-transfers.
+Unlike traditional savings accounts, there is no fee or minimum balance and you have unlimited transactions and Interac e-Transfers®.

 Oaken Savings Account